isabella232/visualstudiogeeks.github.io/_posts/2016-01-27-options-for-displaying-modal-dialogs-in-visual-studio-extensions.md

 ### Display Help button on the dialog ###

-Another **great** feature of this dialog is that it provides support for the help button.
+Another **great** feature of this dialog based on SDK is that it provides support for the help button.
 That means you can create this dialog and also display a help button to show help.
 Enabling that is easy too.

 ![Alt text](/assets/img/blog/utkarsh/xaml_dialog_platformui_helpbutton.png)